mobiliabrus/tourbook/docs/README.md

-Why you travel?
-I couldn't find the answer during the tour first util I start writing.
+2011, in my twenties, I won the sales champion of last year and the tour of Thailand.
+Due to Red Shirts, I went Korea instead.